Resources

 Downtown Jamestown Economic Development Strategy [AECOM] (2015)

-In preparation for the opening of the National Comedy Center in Jamestown, New York, the Gebbie Foundation engaged AECOM Technical Services, Inc. (AECOM) evaluated strategic economic development opportunities downtown that would help maximize the economic impact of the National Comedy Center in downtown.
-The study reviewed and analyzed existing conditions and market conditions, including the performance of downtown Jamestown, considering hotel occupancy, residential development, retail demand, hotel demand.
+In anticipation of the opening of the National Comedy Center, the Gebbie Foundation engaged AECOM Technical Services, Inc. to evaluate strategic economic development opportunities that could help maximize the center’s economic impact on downtown Jamestown.

 Local Waterfront Revitalization Program (2014)

-The City of Jamestown Local Waterfront Revitalization Program (LWRP) is a locally prepared comprehensive land and water use plan for the City’s natural, public, and developed waterfront resources along the Chadakoin River.
-The LWRP refines and supplements the State’s Coastal Management Program and provides a framework within which critical waterfront issues can be addressed, and planned waterfront improvement projects can be pursued and implemented.
+The City of Jamestown Local Waterfront Revitalization Program (LWRP) is a locally developed, comprehensive land and water use plan focused on the Chadakoin River.
+It addresses the city’s natural, public, and developed waterfront resources.
+The LWRP refines and supplements New York State’s Coastal Management Program, providing a strategic framework for addressing key waterfront issues and guiding the implementation of planned improvements along the river corridor.

 Downtown Jamestown Business Mix (2012)